leeenglestone/RemarkableTemplates/README.md

 ![PDF on device](images/remarkable3.png)

 ## I just want the template PDF file
-That's fine, if you're happy with the PDF planner layout i've created, you can get your own copy of the file at [templates/2023-Yearly-Planner-v7.pdf](templates/2023-Yearly-Planner-v7.pdf)
+That's fine, if you're happy with the PDF planner layout i've created, you can get your own copy of the file at [templates/2023-Yearly-Planner-v9.pdf](templates/2023-Yearly-Planner-v9.pdf)

+## Update 31st July 2023
+The template has been updated to include day links and weekly summary pages.

 ## Keep updated!
 To see similar projects like this, follow me on: